 The World Bank

 The Russian Federation joined the World Bank (IBRD and IDA) in 1992.
-The Bank has provided financing for 70 projects in different sectors totaling slightly over $10.5 billion in IBRD loans.
+The Bank has provided financing for 70 projects in different sectors totaling slightly over US$10.5 billion in IBRD loans.
 About 95 percent of the total portfolio has already been disbursed.

 Analytical and Advisory Services (AAA) remain an important part of IBRD’s engagement in Russia.
-In close cooperation with the Government, AAA products are helping to modernize public finance and administration, improve social service delivery, and investment climate.
-The Bank expanded its technical assistance to areas of early childhood development (ECD) and social development, such as TA on indigenous people and social accountability.
-In FY13, the Report on Professional Education and Skills was presented along with two Russian Economic Reports, the traditional flagship product, which provide advice and recommendations to address structural constraints to sustainable growth.
-A Report on Social Mobility and one on Environmental Performance are being prepared for release in FY14.
+In close cooperation with the Government, AAA products are helping to modernize public finance and administration and improve social service delivery and the investment climate.
+The Bank expanded its technical assistance to areas of early childhood development (ECD) and social development, such as technical assistance on indigenous people and social accountability.
+In FY13, the report, “Professional Education and Skills” was presented along with two Russian economic reports, the traditional flagship product, providing advice and recommendations to address structural constraints to sustainable growth.
+A report on social mobility and one on environmental performance are being prepared for release in FY14.

-In October 2012, the World Bank and IFC presented the Doing Business 2013: Smarter Regulations for Small and Medium-Size Enterprises.
-The report finds that Russia made obtaining a construction permit simpler by eliminating requirements for several preconstruction approvals.
-It also eased the administrative burden of paying taxes for companies by simplifying procedures for complying with value added tax and by promoting the use of tax accounting software and electronic services.
-This was part of a broader E-government initiative.
-Starting a business became faster in Russia thanks to improved coordination between the federal agencies involved in the business start-up process.
-Also the report finds that since 2005, Russia has implemented a total of 17 institutional or regulatory reforms that improve the business regulatory environment for domestic firms.
+In October 2012, the World Bank and IFC presented “Doing Business 2013: Smarter Regulations for Small and Medium-Size Enterprises.”
+The report found that Russia has made obtaining a construction permit simpler by eliminating requirements for several preconstruction approvals.
+Russia also eased the administrative burden of paying taxes for companies by simplifying procedures for complying with the value added tax and by promoting the use of tax accounting software and electronic services.
+This was part of a broader e-government initiative.
+Starting a business became faster in Russia, thanks to improved coordination between the federal agencies involved in the business start-up process.
+The report also found that since 2005, Russia has implemented a total of 17 institutional or regulatory reforms that improve the business regulatory environment for domestic firms.

-International Finance Corporation (IFC)
+International Finance Corporation

 In line with the WBG CPS, IFC promotes sustainable private sector development through its advisory and investment operations.
-IFC’s investments support key sectors, including financial services, infrastructure, manufacturing, retail, agribusiness, health care, telecommunications and information technology.
+IFC’s investments support key sectors, including financial services, infrastructure, manufacturing, retail, agribusiness, health care, telecommunications, and information technology.
 Across all sectors, IFC prioritizes investment in Russia’s less-developed regions and in projects that contribute to greater economic diversification and modernization.
 Active advisory programs focus on (i) developing the market for investment in sustainable resource use to mitigate climate change and increase economic competitiveness, (ii) building risk management capacity in the financial sector, and (iii) implementing best corporate governance practices at company and regulatory levels.
 IFC seeks to introduce new models and innovative approaches to address pressing development challenges and open new markets (e.g., PPPs and resource efficiency, described below).
-IFC works closely with WBG partners, the Russian government, and other IFIs to maximize the impact and reach of these programs, which are often replicated in other markets, making Russia an important platform for innovation within IFC.
+IFC works closely with WBG partners, the Russian government, and other international financial institutions (IFIs) to maximize the impact and reach of these programs, which are often replicated in other markets, making Russia an important platform for innovation within IFC.